Hedonic Diversity Games: A Complexity Picture with More than Two Colors: Preliminaries

 One can see that the preferences of agents $a$, $c$, and $d$ are derivable from the same master list whereas preference list of agent $b$ is not, i.e., $\III$ has exactly two types of agents and two colors.
 However, the color classes and type classes do not coincide.

 If we are interested in an individually stable outcome, we can choose $C_1 = \{a,c,d\}$ and $C_2 = \{b\}$.
-Note that this outcome is not Nash stable, since $b$ prefers to be in the grand coalition $\{a,b,c,d\}$ and, in contrast to IS-stability, it does not matter whether other agents are willing to accept $b$.
+Note that this outcome is not Nash stable, since $b$'s current palette is $(1,0)$ and she prefers to be in the grand coalition $\{a,b,c,d\}$ with palette $(\frac12,\frac12)$.
+Moreover, in contrast to IS-stability, it does not matter whether other agents are willing to accept $b$.
 On the other hand, the outcome $C_1 = \{b,c,d\}$, $C_2 = \{a\}$ is Nash stable (and hence also individually stable). \end{example}